ashishmathew0297/floyd-steinberg-dithering/README.md

 $ pkg-config --cflags --libs opencv4 # This confirms that all the libraries have been symbolic linked
 ```

-After the above steps are complete there is a huge chance you would get an error related to PATh variables and pkgconfig.
+After the above steps are complete there is a huge chance you would get an error related to PATH variables and pkgconfig.
 Refer to the link below for the fix for this

 <https://stackoverflow.com/questions/15320267/package-opencv-was-not-found-in-the-pkg-config-search-path>